raackley/helm-charts/charts/aircraft-tracker/README.md

 # Aircraft Tracker

-This deploys containers, and a set of services that will track Aircraft via ADS-B receiver, and then uploads the data to FlightAware and to FlightRadar24.
+This deploys containers, and a set of services that will track Aircraft via ADS-B receiver, and then uploads the data to FlightAware, FlightRadar24, and ADS-B Exchange.

-Deployment that reads data from receiver is based on: [https://github.com/sdr-enthusiasts/docker-readsb-protobuf](https://github.com/sdr-enthusiasts/docker-readsb-protobuf)
+Deployment that reads data from receiver is based on: [https://github.com/sdr-enthusiasts/docker-adsb-ultrafeeder](https://github.com/sdr-enthusiasts/docker-adsb-ultrafeeder)

-Deployment that seds data to FlightAware is based on: [https://github.com/sdr-enthusiasts/docker-piaware](https://github.com/sdr-enthusiasts/docker-piaware)
+Deployment that sends data to FlightAware is based on: [https://github.com/sdr-enthusiasts/docker-piaware](https://github.com/sdr-enthusiasts/docker-piaware)

 Deployment that sends data to FlightRadar24 is based on: [https://github.com/sdr-enthusiasts/docker-flightradar24](https://github.com/sdr-enthusiasts/docker-flightradar24)

-Deployment that sends data to ADSB Exchange is based on: [https://github.com/sdr-enthusiasts/docker-adsbexchange](https://github.com/sdr-enthusiasts/docker-adsbexchange)
+Deployment that sends data to ADS-B Exchange is based on: [https://github.com/sdr-enthusiasts/docker-adsbexchange](https://github.com/sdr-enthusiasts/docker-adsbexchange)

 ## Installation